Home-Automation-Project/Home-Automation-Overview/outdoors/computerized/sprinkler_monitor.md

+# Sprinkler Automation
+Have water monitoring, smart watering and full automation of your irrigation system.

+## Smart Watering
+Uses the B-hyve system (some areas will give rebates for the purchase of this system).
+This system will replace your current irrigation controller.
+If you do not have an irrigation controller you will need to add electronic valves to your sprinkling system and wire them into the new controller.
+If you do not have an irrigation system follow these [instructions](../irrigation_installation.md) for setting one up.

+## Flow monitoring

 Sprinkler Flow Monitor with an ESP32 and a Hall-effect flow sensor.
 You’ll get live L/min, total liters, and leak/broken-head alerts in Home Assistant via MQTT.

-0) What you’ll build
+### What you’ll build

-Hardware: ESP32 + in-line turbine (Hall) flow sensor on the main irrigation line
+* Hardware: ESP32 + in-line turbine (Hall) flow sensor on the main irrigation line

-Metrics: Instantaneous flow (L/min), total consumption (L), “flowing” boolean
+* Metrics: Instantaneous flow (L/min), total consumption (L), “flowing” boolean

-Smart: Detects unexpected flow (leak), or abnormally high flow (broken head)
+* Smart: Detects unexpected flow (leak), or abnormally high flow (broken head)

-Integrations: MQTT sensors + optional HA utility_meter for daily/weekly totals
+* Integrations: MQTT sensors + optional HA utility_meter for daily/weekly totals

 1) Pick the right flow sensor (max reliability)